 Find out how you can join the RCN's eHealth Forum.

-The Data Protection Act (1998) defines a health record as any record which:
+A health record is any record which:

 RCN publication: Delegating recordkeeping and countersigning recordsBack to contents

 In principle clinical information should be retained for a minimum period of eight years.
 GP records should be kept for 10 years after a patient’s death.

 In the case of a child record, the records should be retained until the 25th birthday (or 26th birthday if the patient was 17 at the conclusion of the treatment).

 The Information Governance Alliance Records Management Code of Practice for Health and Social Care 2016 provides comprehensive detail of best practice in record keeping in relation to information governance, data protection and Caldicott principles.
 The guidance states that diaries can be considered part of a patient or client's clinical record.
 Guidance on the retention of health records will apply if diaries are used in this way.